dabrahams/magoo/ImplementationNotes.md

 ## Things that should definitely be fixed at some point (IMO).

-- There's a somewhat complicated system for translating the locations of errors that come out of examples in string literals like those found in TestTypeChecker.swift, so they point into the source (comment out the `+` operators in `SourceRegion` and the compiler will point you at it).
+- Unless you start requiring braces around the bodies of `if`/`else` and `while` statements, they should be interpreted inside an `inScope` call.
+Currently, the lifetime of the rhs of any intialization statement that forms the entire body of such a statement, without enclosing braces, will extend till the end of the enclosing block.

+- There's a somewhat complicated system for translating the locations of errors that come out of examples in string literals like those found in TestTypeChecker.swift, so they point into the source (comment out the `+` operators in `SourceRegion` and the compiler will point you at the code for this system).
 Unfortunately, trace messages aren't errors and therefore don't get translated in the same way.
 It would be much better/simpler to adjust the string before it is parsed, with a bunch of newlines and indentation on each line to make locations in the string line up with locations in the test file, e.g. (untested code):

       ```swift